albbaous/Dissertation/README.md

 -	--locustag sets the locus tag to the $genome_name, which helps identify the genes in the annotation output.

 -	$file represents the input genome file to be processed by Prokka.

+## Running BUSCO

+- Download using: mamba install -c bioconda -c conda-forge busco=5.4.7

+- Run on Tomoko using the command:

+nohup ./busco_new.sh

+disown